-2.12 Roadside Barriers
+2.11 Roadside Barriers

-Develop roadside barriers in compliance with SCDOT Standard Drawings, SCDOT's MASH Transition Plan (2016), and the AASHTO Roadside Design Guide, 2011, 4th Edition.
+Develop roadside barriers in compliance with SCDOT Standard Drawing and the AASHTO Roadside Design Guide, 2011, 4th Edition.
 Include the following items in the work:

-Guardrail: Ensure that all new MASH guardrail and end treatments are listed on the Qualified Products Policies & Listings.
+Guardrail: Ensure that all new guardrail and end treatments are listed on the Qualified Products Policies & Listings.

 Provide non-mow strip under guardrail in accordance with the guidance found in the Exhibit 5, Special Provisions Section 805.
+The non-mow strip shall be asphalt or concrete.
+Proprietary non-mow strip material is not allowed.

 Use additional length guardrail posts with compressed guardrail shoulder break only where right of way or environmental impacts dictate that standard guardrail shoulder break cannot be built.
-Compressed shoulder guardrail shall not be used behind curb and gutter, at end treatments or bridge transitions.